ryanfree1994/nuxt_spaceland/documents/SEO.md

 SEO Proposal

-In order to improve the SEO of my website, I would ensure Spaceland and other unique terms (i.e., attractions, neptune's water falls) are assigned to headers.
+In order to improve the SEO of my website, I would ensure Spaceland and other unique terms (i.e., attractions, neptune's water falls) are assigned to headers, as well as the title of each page.
 I would also add Google Analytics into my site's code and review where people click on most often or explore on the site, so that I can leverage these high-touch areas within my SEO.